inlets/inlets-operator/README.md

 ### 1) Create LoadBalancers for every service, unless annotated

-To ignore a service such as `traefik` type in: `kubectl annotate svc/traefik -n kube-system dev.inlets.manage=false`
+To ignore a service such as `traefik` type in: `kubectl annotate svc/traefik -n kube-system operator.inlets.dev/manage=false`

 ### 2) Create LoadBalancers for only annotated services

 You can also set the operator to ignore the services by default and only manage them when the annotation is true with the flag `-annotated-only`
-To create a service such as `traefik` type in: `kubectl annotate svc/traefik -n kube-system dev.inlets.manage=true`
+To create a service such as `traefik` type in: `kubectl annotate svc/traefik -n kube-system operator.inlets.dev/manage=true`

 ### 3) Create a Tunnel resource for ClusterIP services